 Located in the historic Banks Arcade, a landmark building from the 19th century, The St James Hotel is a small boutique hotel with an elegant West Indies decor.
 It has recently been renovated.
 It is located between the French Quarter and Warehouse Arts District.
 330 Magazine St.

-The stylish Aloft Hotel is also a good option at 225 Baronne St.
+The stylish Aloft Hotel is also a good option at 225 Baronne St. It is a short walk to the French Quarter and to other great spots in the CBD/Warehouse District.

 The French Quarter